Click on image above to enlarge.

 to Better Serve the Community

 The Sinsinawa Dominicans plan to maintain a community presence at Sinsinawa into the foreseeable future.
-As part of this transition, a majority of the Sisters will move to an assisted living center in Muskego, Wis., in 2023.
-Twenty to 30 Sisters will continue to live and work at Sinsinawa and occupy the remaining Mound buildings and facilities, such as the St. Clara Chapel, the Stone Building, Westknoll, and Rachel House.
-The Sinsinawa Mound Collaborative Farm, as well as other ecological initiatives, will continue to utilize the natural beauty and unique character of Sinsinawa Mound.
+As part of the transition, a majority of the Sisters will move to an assisted living center in Muskego, Wis., in 2023.
+Twenty to 30 Sisters will continue to live and work at Sinsinawa and occupy the remaining Mound buildings and facilities such as the St. Clara Chapel, the Stone Building, Westknoll, and Rachel House.
+The Sinsinawa Mound Collaborative Farm, as well as other ecological initiatives, will continue to utilize the natural beauty and unique character of the land at Sinsinawa Mound.
 Workshops and retreats will continue, and the Congregation is exploring options for maintaining the bakery.
 The Academy Apartments will continue to serve as housing for senior citizens.
-Sisters needing skilled care will continue to reside at St. Dominic Villa.
+Sisters needing skilled care will continue to reside at St. Dominic Villa at Sinsinawa.